Don’t Be A Dodo! Claim With The UK’s Best.

 - If the court finds in your favour there is still no guarantee the airline will pay up (we’ve ended up instructing the Sheriff’s Office to enforce a court judgment when the airline won’t pay!)

-We’ve helped over 100,000 passengers successfully claim compensation from the airlines.
+We’ve helped over 158,000 passengers successfully claim compensation from the airlines.
+That’s more than any other UK firm.
 Here’s some examples of recent successes.

-We recovered £940.22 in flight delay compensation from Thomson Airways for a couple who were delayed for six hours 45 minutes.
+We recovered £940.22 in flight delay compensation from Tui Airways for a couple who were delayed for six hours 45 minutes.

 David Bowen and his wife Barbara were travelling from Birmingham East Midlands to Cancun, Mexico in celebration of their 33rd wedding anniversary.